cristihainic/telegram-proxy-bot/README.md

 # Telegram Proxy Bot

-A bot to receive messages on Telegram without revealing your identity to message senders.
+A bot to receive and send messages on Telegram without revealing your identity to other users.

 ### Features
+This bot:
-- Out-of-the-box, this bot forwards all messages it receives to a chat of your liking.
+- forwards all messages it receives to a chat (DM or group chat) of your liking;
-- Potentially, this Telegram bot can be extended to do whatever you want.
+- sends the user messages back without revealing your identity.
+- **NO** persistent storage of user information --> **NO** GDPR issues.

 ### Get your bot running
 1. Clone this repo on the server which you want to run the bot from and `cd` into the root directory;